Kepler K2 observations of the transitional millisecond pulsar PSR J1023+0038: Timing Analysis

 At this stage we are only interested in the orbital modulation of the companion star.
 We therefore attempted to remove flares from the data.
 To do this, we first subtracted an initial model for the orbital modulation of the form

 where $t_0$ is a reference time at the centre of the \textit{Kepler} observations, chosen to remove correlations between frequencies $\nu_1,\nu_2$ and phases $\phi_1,\phi_2$.
 The initial amplitudes, frequencies, and phases were derived from the power spectrum of Figure~\ref{fig:powspec}.
 We then iteratively removed data points which lay more than 2.5 standard deviations above unity after dividing by a running median evaluated over $1$~day windows around each data point.
 To further reduce flare contamination, we additionally removed the 10 data points closest to each data point which lay above our threshold.
 This aggressive strategy removed $\sim40\%$ of data points, leaving a set of ``clean'' points dominated by the orbital modulation, with pink noise ``flickering'' remaining throughout the data.
+This data is shown in orange in Figure~\ref{fig:full_lc}.

 To partially account for the effects of this pink noise we adopt the ``whitening'' methods used by \citet{2011MNRAS.418..561C} to measure the rotational properties of radio pulsars in the presence of strong red noise.
 The goal of these methods is to transform the data into a new basis in which the measured residuals have a frequency-independent (``white'') normalised Gaussian distribution.
 The best-fitting orbital model is found by minimising the chi-squared statistic,